thaunghtike-share/nixtune/README.md

 is now just a single layer with one or two apps being the main users of the operating system.
 Furthermore, as we go up the stack with Containers and maintain clusters instead of individual machines we need to know how one service affects the others.
+We need to understand the entire system.

 ![OODA](https://assets.acksin.com/images/autotune_ooda.png)